About the Center

 "The seminar was by far the most beneficial and inspiring professional development I have ever taken part in during my 12-year teaching career.
 The venue was spectacular, the faculty was knowledgeable, approachable and responsive, and the material was as thought-provoking as it was practically useful.
 I came away from the seminar with a much deeper understanding of the complexities of the Jewish community, a broader appreciation of the plethora of available primary-source materials, pedagogical concepts that inform and improve the quality of my teaching, and, on a personal level, the rekindled joy in my own learning." - Judith Neidlein-Dial, The Seven Hills School, Cincinnati, OH

-"The [Posen Foundation] seminar was wonderful.
+"The seminar was wonderful.
 It provided me with a wealth of historical and philosophical information on Jewish studies that sped up my own research and study in an incalculable way.
 The book 'Jewish People, Jewish Thought' was just the kind of background material I was looking for and that I might not have found without out the help of the seminar.
 In addition, there was plenty of eye-opening material on early American Jewish life that I was also not familiar with, and was pleased to discover.
 My teaching of a Jewish Literature elective will be resting on a much firmer historical background thanks to the seminar." - Sandor Weiner, The Spence School, New York, NY

-"The Posen Seminar was a tremendously valuable experience for me.
+"The Seminar was a tremendously valuable experience for me.
 It seems to me to be especially important, as a person of the [majority] culture, to attend seriously to the voices of people not of the [majority] culture.
 Even the scheduling of the first day of workshop taking place on Sunday morning was a reminder of the cultural orientations that would be challenged in our study." - Bradley Sidle, Ramsey International Fine Arts Center, Minneapolis, MN